lio-plays/gamebuilder/README.md

 Test.
 Is it in the library?
 Good.

-### create a new prefab from your model for the actor
+### Add an own model to the actor

-* I use blender.
-Save a new file below Assets/GameAssets/Resources/BuiltinAssets/ , like .../Testing/PrimitiveTestCube.blend .
+* I used blender.
+Saved a new file below Assets/GameAssets/Resources/BuiltinAssets/ , as .../Testing/PrimitiveTestCube.blend .
 * Unity imports the file.
 It looks like a folder.
 There is a camera, light, a cube and material inside.
-* open a dummy scene (or delete the actor later).
+* Open a dummy scene (or delete the actor later).
 * Drag the cube in the scene.
 Drag the material onto the cube.
 Add a collider.
 Menu NewComponent/Physics/MeshCollider.
-* Note: the basecolor from the material is replaced with the tint from the voos.
 * To solve position issues, give the model a parent.
 Create an empty (invisible) object.
 Name that PrimitiveTestingCube.
 In the hierarchy move the cube into this object.
-The invisible object tells gamebuilder where the bottom is when you fetch it from the library.
+The invisible object tells gamebuilder where the mouse is when you fetch it from the library.
 * Drag the PrimitiveTestingCube from the hierarchy to the assetlist next to the .blend.
 Unity creates a prefab for that PrimitiveTestingCube.
 * Put the filename in the voos from above.
         "renderableUri": "builtin:BuiltinAssets/Testing/PrimitiveTestingCube"